Bollywood star asks fans to stop throwing firecrackers at movies - ExBulletin

 Bollywood star asks fans to stop throwing firecrackers at movies

-New Delhi, Nov.
-28 (EFE) .- Bollywood star Salman Khan called on his supporters to stop throwing firecrackers at the cinema and shared footage of a crowded cinema lit by numerous explosions at the premiere of his latest film, a video that went viral on social networks this Sunday.
+The star of Bollywood Salman Khan urged supporters to stop throwing firecrackers at cinema, and shared footage of a crowded cinema lit by numerous explosions at the premiere of his latest film, a video that went viral on social media this Sunday.

 Khan shared a video that quickly went viral, in which he sees the interior of a crowded movie theater with his film in the background on the big screen, illuminated by numerous firecracker explosions amidst cheers from attendees.

-The Bollywood star stars in “Antim” as a policeman from the Sikh minority, who confronts a gangster in the city of Pune, in southwest India.
+The Bollywood star plays a policeman from the Sikh minority in Antim, who confronts a gangster in the city of Pune, in southwest India.

 Despite signs of regret and calls for action, fires, landslides and other similar accidents are common in India, often due to poor infrastructure and poor maintenance, factors fueled by corruption and illegal practices.

-According to the latest official data available, in 2018 there were 13,099 fires in India in government buildings, schools, residences and other places, in which 12,748 people died and 777 were injured.
+According to the latest official data available, In 2018, India recorded 13,099 fires in government buildings, schools, residences and other places, killing 12,748 and injuring 777.

 One of the greatest such tragedies in a movie theater dates back to 1997, when 59 people died of suffocation, including several minors, in a theater in the Indian capital due to a fire in a transformer in the basement.